Victorian Railways W class: History

 In mid-1961, Tulloch Limited was experiencing operating difficulties and was unable to fulfil its obligations in regard to the hiring.
 7101 was returned on 21 June 1961 and sold to Victorian Railways, who used the locomotive from 4 July on the construction of the North East standard gauge line between Albury and Melbourne.
 It was repainted in the same colours as the 25 broad gauge units and renumbered W266.

 Locomotives

 Table details are drawn from Newsrail, December 1982 p.
 311.

-Model railways

-Brass models of the W Class have been produced in HO Scale by Trainbuilder, including five each of the original (241-243, 251 and 265) and modified (241, 245, 257, 262 and 266), plus W250 as preserved, 7101 in Indian Red and W244 in the faux-V/Line livery.

-As of mid-2019, IDR Models is producing ready-to-run HO Scale models of the class in both original and re-engined forms.